openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 > This API is deprecated since API version 9.
 You are advised to use [bundleManager.cleanBundleCacheFiles](js-apis-bundleManager.md#bundlemanagercleanbundlecachefiles) instead.

-cleanBundleCacheFiles(bundleName: string, callback: AsyncCallback&lt;void&gt;): void;
+cleanBundleCacheFiles(bundleName: string, callback: AsyncCallback&lt;void&gt;): void

 Clears the cache data of an application.
 This API uses an asynchronous callback to return the result.